 Net Worth: $300 million

-Al Gore might be better known for his environmental activism than his time spent as the nation's 45th VP under Clinton.
+Al Gore might be better known for his environmental activism than his time spent as the nation’s 45th vice president under Clinton.

-He won an Academy Award in 2007 for his global-warming documentary, "An Inconvenient Truth."
-An untitled follow-up to the film premieres at the Sundance Film Festival later this month.
+He won an Academy Award in 2007 for his global-warming documentary, “An Inconvenient Truth.”
+A sequel came out a decade later in 2017.

 Net Worth: Unknown